“Immigrants From Where?”

 Christmas was supposed to be fun.
 Unfortunately, reality had other plans in store.
 Techbros and legal immigration advocates won’t stop talking about the wonderfulness of “high-skilled immigrants”.
 The problem with this argument, aside from censoring those who disagree, is that immigrants are not a homogenous group, there’s no country called “Immigrasia” where all the immigrants come from.
 We’re talking about people from literally all around the world and lumping them all together under this one broad term is incredibly misleading.
 There are tons of people ranging from random anons to political commentators to actual politicians who’ve committed this silly mistake over the last couple of days, but I want to focus on one example in particular because I think it’s the one that will get the point across most effectively.
 Specifically, this tweet from Alec Stapp where he puts on display the supposed brilliance and innovativeness of immigrants:

 Well shit, if he is correct, then I guess this whole immigration debate really is one-sided.
 How can you possibly be against that, right?
 Except, again, immigrants are not all the same.
-When you see statistics like these that praise the achievements of migrants, the question that should come to mind almost intuitively is “immigrants from where?”
+When you see statistics like these that praise the achievements of immigrants, the question that should come to mind almost intuitively is “immigrants from where?”
 Unfortunately, Alec doesn’t provide us an answer, but that’s okay, I’m willing to pick up his slack for him.

 Since much of this debate has been concerned surrounding Elon’s seeming support for expanding H-1B visas, I gathered data from the United States Citizenship and Immigration Services.
 Let’s take Alec’s first image, that 65% of Top AI companies have immigrant founders.
 Well, fortunately for us, the National Foundation for American Policy gives us the place of origin of these founders and cofounders (Anderson, 2023, Tables 1 & 4).
 I got the share of H-1B beneficiaries for each year for India, the United Kingdom, Canada, China, and France from 2000-2023.
 The reason why the rest of the countries were excluded is because there were missing entries in some of the years for them.
 This is fine though because what expanding H-1Bs really means is just importing more Indians, and they are the primary subject of interest here anyways.